 Salad- make your lunch more exciting by adding some salad to the side of these pongal cutlets.
 Choose a light and crunchy salad like a basic cucumber salad or shredded lettuce salad.

-Dips – a small portion of mint yogurt or spicy tomato will be lovely to have.
+Dips – a small portion of mint yogurt or spicy tomato dip will be lovely to have.
 You can repurpose the coconut chutney too.

 Curry- have some leftover curry too?
 Use them up to dunk in your cutlets.
 Try some spicy vindaloo, channa masala or madras curry to pair with these cutlets.

-Other ideas with leftovers.
+Other ideas with leftover staples.

 Other than the pongal vadai we have a few good ideas that will make your lunch and dinner better.